 – Get you an APO mailbox so that the SM can begin forwarding mail before the PCS

-– Meet with the SM and family at Camp Humphreys and help begin inprocessing
+– Meet arriving solciers and civilians and their families at Camp Humphreys and help begin in-processing and introducing them to the area.

-If a sponsor has not contacted the SM 30 days out, go to the 8th Army Korea webpage and look up the DSN’s to ask for a sponsor.
+If a sponsor has not contacted you 30 days out, go to the 8th Army Korea webpage and look up the DSN’s to ask for a sponsor.

 Shipping a Car